JesseRussell411/JesseRussell.Numerics/README.md

   Combination BigInteger and Doudec.
 Always tries to store as a BigInteger if possible.

 IntFloatFrac:
   Combination IntFloat and Fraction.
-Always tries to store as a Fraction if possible.
+Always tries to store as a BigInteger or Fraction if possible.